nasa/content-guide/_pages/our-style/capitalization.md

 >_Our goal for the Center is to reach $425,000 for the Combined Federal Campaign._

-But, the same sentence on a Glenn website would be written:
+But, those same sentences on a Glenn website would be written:

 >_The agency announced the new astronaut candidates for this year._